 Should teachers and staff at schools be armed?
-John Stossel and Maxim Lott put together a video analyzing the question.
-The CPRC’s research was used in putting the video together.
+John Stossel and producer Maxim Lott made a video analyzing that question, and used CPRC research to do so.

 More information on concealed handguns at schools is available here.
-There were a couple of nitpicks with the discussion.
+There are a couple of nitpicking points to make about the video.
 The accidental discharge in California occurred at a firearms training class outside of normal school hours. …

 Three or four teachers and staff carrying at schools would probably be enough to protect most schools.
 Time after time comments are made that teachers are just unwilling to carry.
 Yet, every time free classes are offered for teachers, more want to take the classes than there is available space.

 The Miami Herald has this description of the incredibly slow response from the Broward Sheriff’s office.
 While Broward Deputy Scot Peterson arrived at the building one minute after the attack started, it was another 10 minutes before any officers attempted to enter the building.
 From the Miami Herald: